 Open-ended survey questions give employees an opportunity to share examples and context.
 These comments can help you better understand the numeric data trends.

-When thinking about how to improve engagement in your organization, it can be helpful to address areas of improvement at the organizational, team, or individual levels.
+When thinking about how to improve engagement in your organization, look at the organizational, team, and individual levels.
 Choose one or two areas that you want to improve and take action.

 Here’s a roadmap you can follow to determine your employee engagement action plan.

-To really reap the benefits of an employee engagement survey you need to have a tool that helps you ask the right questions, at the right time.
-Employee engagement survey software can help you start making a difference by making sense of your complex employee needs.
+To really reap the benefits of an employee engagement survey you need to have a tool that works for you, rather than creating more work.
+Employee engagement survey software can help you make sense of complex and changing employee needs.

 Finding the right employee engagement survey software involves extensive research, leadership buy-in, and a true understanding of your organization’s wants and needs.
 For such a big decision it's important to not just shop for software, but a solution.

-Take the time to examine your organization’s strategic objectives and choose a partner that brings you closer to achieving those goals—now and in the future.
+Take the time to examine your organization’s strategic objectives.
+Choose a partner that brings you closer to achieving those goals—now and in the future.
 Consider these elements when choosing your employee engagement survey vendor:

-An employee engagement survey is just one of many items on your checklist—so your survey partner should be respectful of your time and reduce the amount of time you spend launching your survey.
+An employee engagement survey is just one of many items on your checklist.
+Your survey partner should be respectful of your time and help you efficiently launch a survey.

-Your survey partner should provide you with best practices, tips, and templates for effectively communicating about your survey, monitoring progress in real-time, and following up on survey results.
+Your survey partner should provide you with tips and templates for effectively communicating about your survey, monitoring progress in real-time, and following up on survey results.

 Here are a few questions to use to evaluate your partner:

-Archaic and inefficient reporting will hold your organization back from responding and acting on employee feedback in a timely fashion.
+Archaic and inefficient reporting will hold your organization back from timely action.
 Your survey partner should provide an online system that makes it easy for your leaders to: